nikomatsakis/plmw-2022/content/index.md

 At some point we decided to extend the Rust compiler with incremental compilation.
 We wanted a scheme that would make it as easy to build an incremental, responsive compiler as it was to build a dragon-book-style one.
-At this point, I want to give a shout-out to these four people, who have tremendously impacted my thinking on this;
+At this point, I want to give a shout-out to these five people, who have tremendously impacted my thinking on this;
 most every good idea that follows came from one of them.

 ---